O. GREGORY ZAZULAK, M.D., F.A.C.S.

 Dr. Zazulak is a Clinical Assistant Professor at the University of Rochester School of Medicine.
 He is a Fellow of the American Academy of Ophthalmology and the American College of Surgeons.
 In addition, he is a member of multiple other medical societies.
 He has been listed on the “Guide to America’s Top Ophthalmologists” for over a dozen consecutive years.
 In 2012, he was elected to serve as manager of the Brighton Surgery Center, for a three year term.
 He was then re-elected to serve another three years.
 Recently, he was again re-elected, and thus will serve as a leader at Brighton Surgery Center for an unprecedented 9 years.

 Our doctor understands how precious our eyesight is and deeply loves his specialty.
 He feels very fortunate to have the ability to do what he does, and to meaningfully help his patients, especially in regards to surgery.
 Outside his profession, he loves his family time and his extracurricular activities.
 He and his wife Janet have 4 children: Kate, Noah, Hannah and Emily.
 They are truly his pride and joy.
 He enjoys bicycling, bowhunting, cross-country skiing, downhill skiing and scuba diving.
-In July of 2013 he completed the Tough Mudder, an endurance event involving a 12 mile military-style obstacle course.
+He completed several Tough Mudder endurance events, which involve a 12 mile military-style obstacle course.
 It raises money for the Wounded Warrior Project.
-He completed the Mudder again in July of 2014.